a-p-jo/C5/README.md

 **Full Disclosure :**

 C5 is **not** intended for any commercial or serious security purposes.
 It is loosely based on the Vigenère Cipher and the Caesar Cipher, and remains, a shift cipher at its core.
 It's intended for making puzzle-ciphers and for the purposes of throwing off casual snooping.
-A challenge to break C5 is posted [here](https://puzzling.stackexchange.com/questions/100920/can-you-crack-this-multiple-shift-cipher) , and while not yet cracked, it is obly a matter of time.
+A challenge to break C5 is posted [here](https://puzzling.stackexchange.com/questions/100920/can-you-crack-this-multiple-shift-cipher) , and while not yet cracked, it is only a matter of time.
 It is not immune to being treated as multiple caesar ciphers, where it may be broken by frequency analysis, as long as the message is long enough.

 **Algorithm/Steps:**